edumgt/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 # Load Balancer
 Load balancing refers to the process of distributing tasks across a set of resource. the load balancer needs to take all the traffic and redirect it to the backend servers based on an algorithm.
+Regional service and highly available.
+Auto-scale.
+Internal LB route requests from clients with private IP address to targets with a private IP address

 # Elastic Load Balancer